 Unscientifically, my gut feeling is 70% of the ads had a social component (mostly hash tags) when you filtered out all of the NFL and ABC branding.
 The big takeaways for me are: Continue Reading

 Ten things stand out as priorities for agencies in today’s changing marketing game.
-Of course the mainstays of creative etc., are always important, but here are ten that are critical now.
+Of course the mainstays of creative etc., are always important, but now things like Integration are critical too.
+Here are ten that are critical now.

 1. Really understand the client’s business

 I know that sounds obvious, but you’d be surprised how many agencies don’t study company organization, goals, structure and constraints, as well as the industry and competitive landscape.
 Brands are looking for agency partners to be an extension of their own team and get frustrated when they constantly have to school their agencies on what’s meaningful in their world.
 Agencies that don’t do their homework on a brand, or don’t stay up on the category are not doing their job.

 2. Collaborate across the client organization, and with other agency partners

 Sharing a vision and getting buy-in across departments can be tricky.
 Agencies can help by acting as the independent “voice of the consumer” and marketing across the organization.
 They should also be able to work well with other agencies because it’s becoming less common for brands to have one agency for everything.
 Continue Reading